 Long before I started my DIY crafts I knew that learning how to make your own soap using cold process would be the most authentic and difficult method, but once I got the hang of it I quickly realized the total cost to make several months worth of bars was far cheaper than buying the chemical cocktails from the store.

 I also realized that because you have total control over what goes into your homemade soap recipes, you can avoid using any ingredients that do not suit your skin.

 Supplies & Equipment Needed For Cold Process Soap Making

-The full rundown of items that I recommend can be found here Wholesale Soap Supplies and Equipment.
+The full rundown of items that I recommend can be found at wholesale soap supplies and equipment.
 Some of them you will have already, some you can make and some you will need to purchase.
-These items are not very expensive, so your setup costs will not break the bank!
+These items are not very expensive, so your setup costs to start making soap at home will not break the bank!

 - Large stainless steel pan

-- Large plastic /glass jug or plastic bucket
+- Large plastic /glass jug or plastic bucket.

 - Plastic spatula